acg-team/castor/README.md

 > our indel-aware (the nibbles) phylogeny inferring software as a beaver (Castor)
 > nibbling at the (phylogenetic) trees in the attempt of building a damn.

-A second story:

-> Castor and Pollux (or, in greek Polydeuces) were half twin brothers in the greek and latin
-> mitology, and they were known together as Dioscuri.
-Castor was the mortal son of Tyndareous,
-> while Pollux was the divine son of Zeus.
-They were regarded as helpers of humankind in time
-> of difficulties or to win challenges.
-The separation between mortal and immortal nature
-> of the two brothers could -- with some degree of immagination -- suggest a link between the two
-> different steps of indel-aware phylogenetic inference, which requires that both sequence
-> alignment and the phylogenetic tree inference interpret indels as evolutionary events and
-> account for their contribution.

 ----
 #### Documentation